Frequently Asked Questions

 Sleeping bag/cot/air mattress/blankets

-No. Pilgrims' extra luggage should be brought with them to St. Joseph-Manchester and it will dropped off at St. Joseph in Clayton.
+No. Pilgrims' extra luggage should be brought with them to the starting point and it will dropped off at our overnight accommodations.
 Details will be shared with registrants as the date nears as to how that process will work.

 However, you will have to carry anything you choose to bring with you on the walking portions of the Pilgrimage, such as a water bottle, rosary, or extra snacks.
 Additional drinks will be available in the support vehicle as we make stops.

-This is a walking pilgrimage of about 24 miles in total, with an overnight stay.
-The entire pilgrimage should last approximately 30 hours, from Saturday morning to Sunday early afternoon.
+This is a walking pilgrimage of about 22-24 miles in total, with an overnight stay.
+The entire pilgrimage will take place between Friday afternoon and Saturday evening.

-On Saturday, pilgrims should bring their own light snacks if they wish to eat.
-Dinner will be provided Saturday night and a light breakfast (muffins, bagels, granola bars) on Sunday will be provided as well.
-Some snacks and water throughout the pilgimage will also be available.
+Pilgrims should bring their own light snacks if they wish to eat during the day.
+Dinner will be provided Friday night and a light breakfast (muffins, bagels, granola bars) on Saturday will be provided as well.
+It's possible we may have a dinner at the conclusion of the pilgrimage on Saturday evening.
+Some snacks and water throughout the pilgrimage will also be available.
 Participants are encouraged to bring other provisions as desired or as dietary needs require.

-We cannot make special accomodations for special dietary needs.
-If you need to bring your own food, you may leave it at St. Joseph in Clayton or the support vehicle.
+We cannot make special accommodations for special dietary needs.
+If you need to bring your own food, you may leave it at our lodging location or in the support vehicle.

 If you would like to make a contribution towards the cost of these meals (or other costs associated with the pilgrimage), please indicate this when you register.

-Yes, confessions will be heard at St. Joseph in Clayton during Adoration and Holy Hour.
+Yes, confessions will be heard Friday evening and Saturday morning.
 If a priest is able to join us during the walking portions of the pilgrimage, priest and penitent can drop back from the group for confessions as necessary.

-No, if you want to participate in the Joseph Challenge on both Saturday and Sunday, you do not have to stay overnight at St. Joseph in Clayton, but it is highly encouraged.
+No, if you want to participate in the Joseph Challenge on both Friday and Saturday, you do not have to stay overnight, but it is highly encouraged.
 A major component of the Pilgrimage is the fraternity with the other men and the enduring of this challenging pilgrimage together.
 If one man went home to sleep in his soft bed while the others remained to sleep on the hard basement floor, some aspect of fraternity would be lost.
-You would also need to be back at St. Joseph in Clayton in time to depart with the group on Sunday morning, and you would be responsible for arranging your transportation home and back.
+You would also need to be back in time to depart with the group on Saturday morning, and you would be responsible for arranging your transportation home and back.

-Family and friends are welcome (and encouraged!) to attend the Masses that will be offered - approximately 3:30 p.m. on Saturday at the Carmel of St. Joseph and the closing Mass on Sunday at the Shrine of St. Joseph.
+Family and friends are welcome (and encouraged!) to attend the Masses that will be offered - Friday evening at 7:15pm and Saturday morning at 8:15am both at the Oratory of Ss.
+Gregory and Augustine.

 The remainder of the pilgrimage is intended to be an opportunity for the participants to "disconnect" from the world and focus on their relationship with God.
 In this sense, the Pilgrimage is like a retreat.